AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-vnet-vnet-rm-ps.md

 ---
-title: Connect an Azure virtual network to another VNet: PowerShell | Azure
+title: 'Connect an Azure virtual network to another VNet: PowerShell | Azure'
 description: This article walks you through connecting virtual networks together by using Azure Resource Manager and PowerShell.
 services: vpn-gateway
 documentationcenter: na